winning-DevOps-Project/ie-bank-infra-2024/README.md

 Azure services like Key Vault and Log Analytics ensure security and monitoring across all stages, ensuring reliable and smooth software delivery.

+### Modularisation Strategy

+#### CI/CD and DevOps Alignment
+-⁠  ⁠Modularization strategy integrates seamlessly with a Continuous Integration/Continuous Deployment (CI/CD) pipeline, enabling frequent, automated code deployments across environments.
+- ⁠By leveraging Container Registry for storing Docker images, Azure DevOps Pipelines or other CI/CD tools can automate builds, tests, and deployments.
+- Each module is represented as a reusable Bicep module enabling version control of infrastructure, automated validation and testing of IaC changes before applying them to higher environments and simplified rollbacks and updates with minimal downtime.

+#### Scalability: Independent Scaling of Modules
+-⁠  ⁠Modularized components such as Static Web Apps, Azure App Service, and Postgres SQL Server are independently deployed and managed using Bicep templates, allowing seamless scaling based on workload demands.
+-⁠  ⁠Azure App Service Plan enables horizontal or vertical scaling of backend services without impacting other layers, such as frontend static apps or monitoring systems.
+-  ⁠Container Registry ensures scalable deployment of containerized workloads, allowing new instances to spin up dynamically in response to traffic spikes.
+- For databases, Postgres SQL can scale vertically (adding CPU or memory) or horizontally (partitioning data) to meet demand.

+#### Security
+-⁠  ⁠Key Vault serves as a centralised and secure repository for managing sensitive credentials, API keys, and certificates.
+Environment-specific secrets, such as database connection strings or API tokens, are separated for environments.
+-  ⁠Security settings like firewall rules and private endpoints for Postgres SQL Server are managed through Bicep templates, restricting access to trusted networks and services.

+#### Flexibility: Modular Design for Independent Updates
+-  ⁠The architecture’s modular nature means individual components can be updated or replaced without requiring downtime for the entire system.
+Allows individual components to be updated, replaced, or scaled independently without requiring changes to the rest of the architecture.
+Facilitates rapid environment provisioning by reusing the same module definitions across DEV, UAT, and Production.
+-  ⁠Integration with CI/CD pipelines ensures that any updates to a specific module undergo automated testing and validation before deployment, minimizing risks of cascading failures and ensuring system reliability.

 ### Environment Specification